scala/scala.epfl.ch/corporate-membership.md

 ### Dues

-Membership dues are paid annually.
-The Scala Center has two levels of corporate
+Advisory Board Membership dues are paid annually.
-membership: Advisory Board, and Affiliate.

-- Advisory Board: organizations that are significantly invested in Scala, invited to join at the 50,000CHF level.
+- Monetary Contribution: organizations that are significantly invested in Scala, invited to join at the 50,000CHF level.
-- Affiliate: organizations that are moderately invested in Scala, invited to join at the 15,000CHF level.
+- Engineering Time Contribution: there is an option to contribute engineering time in 50,000CHF equivalent to become a member.
+Please get in touch with us to discuss this option.

 Organizations that are unable to join at the above levels may consider making a contribution totalling 1,500CHF or more.
-With this contribution, you will be recognized as a Backer-level donor alongside of Advisory Board and Affiliate members on the Scala Center homepage.
+With this contribution, you will be recognized as a Backer-level donor alongside other Advisory Board membrers on the Scala Center homepage.

 ### Benefits

 Corporate members receive:

-- the opportunity to participate on the Scala Center's Advisory Board
+- The opportunity to participate on the Scala Center's Advisory Board
-- the potential to propose and vote on recommendations for Scala Center initiatives which benefit the overall Scala open source ecosystem or the Scala educational landscape
+- The potential to propose and vote on recommendations for Scala Center initiatives which benefit the overall Scala open source ecosystem or the Scala educational landscape
 - Scala recruitment opportunities at EPFL
 - Quarterly reports on the activities of the Scala Center
 - Your logo and link on the Scala Center homepage
-- the opportunity to participate in a yearly get-together at the EPFL campus to meet core contributors and other Advisory Board and Affiliate members
+- The opportunity to participate in a yearly get-together at the EPFL campus to meet core contributors and other Advisory Board and Affiliate members
+- And more - contact us for full details

 ### Questions?